Dr. John Harrison

 Dr. Harrison was a member of the UK Government Committee Examining Radiation Risks of Internal Emitters (CERRIE), which was set up to examine claims that radiation risks from internal emitters are being underestimated by orders of magnitude.
 He is coordinator of the EU FP7 SOLO project (full title: Epidemiological Studies of Exposed Southern Urals Populations).
 This project runs until 2015 and is concerned with establishing dose - response relationships for cancer and non-cancer disease induced by radionuclides and external radiation as a result of working at the Russian Mayak plutonium production plant or living near to the Techa River into which radioactive waste was discharged.
 He is also HPA representative on the Board of the Multidisciplinary European Low Dose Initiative Association (MELODI), currently supported by the EU Network of Excellence, DoReMi.

-Dr. Harrison has been Representative of the United Kingdom since 2013 and member of the UK delegation since 2011.
+Dr. Harrison has been representative of the United Kingdom to UNSCEAR since 2013 and member of the UK delegation since 2011.